MIT OpenCourseWare: History

 In September 2002, the MIT OpenCourseWare proof-of-concept pilot site opened to the public, offering 32 courses.
 In September 2003, MIT OpenCourseWare published its 500th course, including some courses with complete streaming video lectures.
 By September 2004, 900 MIT courses were available online.

 In 2005, MIT OpenCourseWare and other open educational resources projects formed the OpenCourseWare Consortium, which seeks to extend the reach and impact of open course materials, foster new open course materials and develop sustainable models for open course material publication.

 In 2007, MIT OpenCourseWare introduced a site called Highlights for High School that indexes resources on the MIT OCW applicable to advanced high school study in biology, chemistry, calculus and physics in an effort to support US STEM education at the secondary school level.

 In 2011, MIT OpenCourseWare introduced the first of fifteen OCW Scholar courses, which are designed specifically for the needs of independent learners.
 While still publications of course materials like the rest of the site content, these courses are more in-depth and the materials are presented in logical sequences that facilitate self-study.
 No interaction with other students is supported by the OCW site, but study groups on collaborating project OpenStudy are available for some OCW Scholar courses.

-In 2012 Harvard and MIT launched edX, a massive open online course (MOOC) provider to deliver online learning opportunities to the public.

-Between 2013 and 2019, some MIT OCW courses were delivered by the European MooC platform Eliademy.
+In 2012, Harvard and MIT launched edX, a massive open online course (MOOC) provider to deliver online learning opportunities to the public.
+Between 2013 and 2019, some MIT OCW courses were delivered by the European MOOC platform Eliademy.

+In recent years, MIT OCW has expanded its reach and features.
+As of 2020, the platform reported an increase in global engagement, with materials accessed by over 500 million learners worldwide since its inception.

 Technology

 MIT OCW was originally served by a custom content management system based on Microsoft's Content Management Server, which was replaced in mid-2010 with a Plone-based content management system.
-The publishing process is described by MIT as a "large-scale digital publishing infrastructure consists of planning tools, a content management system (CMS), and the MIT OpenCourseWare content distribution infrastructure".
+The publishing process is described by MIT as a "large-scale digital publishing infrastructure" that consists of planning tools, a content management system (CMS), and the MIT OpenCourseWare content distribution infrastructure.
 Video content for the courses was originally primarily in RealMedia format.

 In 2008, OCW transitioned to using YouTube as the primary digital video streaming platform for the site, embedding YouTube video back into the OCW site.
 OCW video and audio files are also provided in full for offline downloads on iTunesU and the Internet Archive.
-In 2011, OCW introduced an iPhone App called LectureHall in partnership with Irynsoft.
+In 2011, OCW introduced an iPhone app called LectureHall in partnership with Irynsoft.